 cache - A fast storage area that keeps a copy of data or instructions for quick data retrieval.
-When a program makes a request to a disk drive for data that is in the cache, the disk-cache utility can retrieve the data from RAM faster than from the disk drive.
+When a program makes a request to a physical disk for data that is in the cache, the disk-cache utility can retrieve the data from RAM faster than from the disk physical disk.